Titel

-Bringing knowledge to the global market faster
+Research transfer: Bringing knowledge to the global market faster

 Transfer at European level: Eureka and the European Partnership for Innovative SMEs

-On behalf of the Federal Ministry of Education and Research (BMBF), DLR Projektträger manages the German Eureka Office as a contact point for all those interested in funding.
-The most extensive Eureka measure is "Eurostars" – the world's largest multilateral funding programme for SMEs.
-Here alone, we are responsible for supporting 400 ongoing projects with funding of around €20 million per year.
-Eurostars is a transfer programme in the best sense – market access strategies are an integral part of all projects.
-For up to two years after project completion, scientific experts from DLR Projektträger support German SMEs and universities in implementing their market access strategies.
-We publish particularly successful transfer processes as technical articles on the BMBF website.
-One example is the "Crown Motion Reduction" project on floating offshore wind turbines – the excellent research results from the University of Stuttgart are helping the spin-off sowento GmbH to improve its consulting services for large industrial companies.
+On behalf of the Federal Ministry of Research, Technology and Space (BMFTR), DLR Projektträger heads the German EUREKA Office, which acts as a point of contact for all those interested in funding.
+The most comprehensive EUREKA initiative is ‘Eurostars’ – the world’s largest multilateral funding programme for SMEs.
+In this programme alone, DLR Projektträger is responsible for funding 400 ongoing projects with grants totalling around 20 million euros per year.
+Eurostars is a transfer programme in the truest sense: market access strategies form an integral part of all projects.
+Scientific experts at DLR Projektträger support German SMEs and universities for up to two years after the end of a project in implementing their market access strategies.
+Particularly successful transfer processes are published as specialist articles on the BMFTR website.
+One example is the ‘Crown Motion Reduction’ project on floating offshore wind turbines: the excellent research results from the University of Stuttgart are helping the spin-off, sowento GmbH, to improve its consultancy services for large industrial companies.

-In 2022, we played a central role in the development of the new European Partnership for Innovative SMEs.
-Complementing the Eurostars programme, this EU co-funded partnership includes a number of new instruments: for example, to open up international target markets ("Innowwide"), to secure intellectual property ("IP Scan") and to facilitate access to follow-on funding through the European Innovation Council or private investment (Eureka Corporate Investment Programmes).
-All of this strengthens the cross-border transfer and innovation capacity of SMEs.
-DLR Projektträger experts were actively involved in the core team that designed the content of the partnership.
-We provided strategic advice to our client, the BMBF, which formally represents Germany in the partnership, and ensured that German SMEs have comprehensive access to the new offers.
+In 2022, DLR Projektträger played a central role in developing the new ‘European Partnership for Innovative SMEs’.
+In addition to the Eurostars programme, this EU-co-funded partnership encompasses a range of new instruments: for example, to tap into international target markets (‘Innowwide’), to safeguard intellectual property (‘IP Scan’) and to facilitate access to follow-on funding through the European Innovation Council or private investment (EUREKA Corporate Investment Programmes).
+All of this strengthens cross-border knowledge transfer and the innovation capacity of SMEs.
+Experts from DLR Projektträger were actively represented in the core team that designed the partnership’s framework.
+DLR Projektträger provided strategic advice to the commissioning body, the BMFTR – which formally represents Germany in the partnership – and ensured that German SMEs have comprehensive access to the new services.

 International transfer: The German-African Innovation Award